Pozyx for Non-GPS Navigation¶

 Preparing the tag¶

-- connect one of the Pixhawk’s telemetry connections to the UNO.
-Telem1 is shown above but Telem2 or Serial4/5 will work equally well.
+connect one of the autopilot’s telemetry connections to the UNO.
+Telem1 is shown above but any SERIAL port will work equally well.

-- Pixhawk’s GND should be connecdted to one of the UNO’s GND pins.
+autopilot’s UART port GND should be connected to one of the UNO’s GND pins.

-- Pixhawk’s VCC may be connected to the UNO’s 5V connector to provide power to the Uno/Pozyx from the Pixhawk.
+autopilot’s UART port VCC may be connected to the UNO’s 5V connector to provide power to the Uno/Pozyx from the autopilot.